apache/incubator-kie-tools/README.md

 1. After you've successfully built the project following the instructions above, go to `packages/kie-editors-standalone`.
 2. Open a terminal and run `yarn start`.
 This will start a `webpack serve` instance with the Standalone Editors test page.
 3. From now on you can use the development version of the Standalone DMN Editor by accessing `https://localhost:9001/resources/dmn` and the Standalone BPMN Editor by accessing `https://localhost:9001/resources/bpmn`.

-## Contribute

-- When opening PRs, please make sure to provide a detailed description of the issue along with the JIRA, if there's one.

-## Contributing to Kogito

-All contributions are welcome!
-Before you start please read the [Developing Drools and jBPM](https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/master/README.md) guide.